Kira-Knife/Stablecoin-Analysis/README.md

 [README.md](https://github.com/user-attachments/files/32434981/README.md)
 # Dollar-Pegged Stablecoins and US Monetary Policy Shocks

-**Do USDT and USDC respond to Fed policy surprises — and do they respond differently?**
+**Do USDT and USDC respond to Fed policy surprises - and do they respond differently?**

-An empirical study of how the two largest dollar stablecoins react to identified US monetary policy shocks, 2021–2026.
-Event-study regressions, local projections and a VAR on monthly supply and on-chain transaction volume, using the Jarociński–Karadi (2020) high-frequency shock series.
+An empirical study of how the two largest dollar stablecoins react to identified US monetary policy shocks, 2021-2026.
+Event-study regressions, local projections and a VAR on monthly supply and on-chain transaction volume, using the Jarociński-Karadi (2020) high-frequency shock series.

 ![Python](https://img.shields.io/badge/python-3.10%2B-blue)
 ![Jupyter](https://img.shields.io/badge/notebook-Jupyter-orange)